JoeyYHT/SimplyP/README.md

-# A simple phosphorus model
+# SimplyP: a simple phosphorus model

-This repository contains code to run a simple hydrology, sediment and phosphorus model (http://nbviewer.jupyter.org/github/LeahJB/SimplyP/blob/Hydrology_Model/SimplyP_v0-1A.ipynb).
-The model is dynamic, working on a daily time step, and spatially semi-distributed - there is the ability to differentiate between hydrology, sediment and phosphorus processes between land use types and sub-catchments (with associated stream reaches).
+This repository contains code to run a simple hydrology, sediment and phosphorus model, named **SimplyP**.
+The model is dynamic, working on a daily time step, and is spatially semi-distributed i.e. there is the ability to differentiate between hydrology, sediment and phosphorus processes, and between land use types and sub-catchments (with associated stream reaches).
+An application of the model is described in this paper:

+> Jackson-Blake LA, Sample JE, Wade AJ, Helliwell RC, Skeffington RA.
+2017. *Are our dynamic water quality models too complex?
+A comparison of a new parsimonious phosphorus model, SimplyP, and INCA-P*.
+Water Resources Research, **53**, 5382–5399. [doi:10.1002/2016WR020132](http://onlinelibrary.wiley.com/doi/10.1002/2016WR020132/abstract;jsessionid=7E1F1066482B9FFDBC29BA6B5A80042C.f04t01)

+and full details of the model itself are provided in the [Supplementary Information](http://onlinelibrary.wiley.com/store/10.1002/2016WR020132/asset/supinfo/wrcr22702-sup-0001-2016WR020132-s01.pdf?v=1&s=fc5ee61527c9fc914b4c14b35562f30b85d3c927).

-The hydrology model builds on that described here: https://github.com/JamesSample/enviro_mod_notes.git
+The hydrology model used by SimplyP builds upon the one described [here](https://github.com/JamesSample/enviro_mod_notes.git) (see especially [notebook 5](http://nbviewer.jupyter.org/github/JamesSample/enviro_mod_notes/blob/master/notebooks/05_A_Hydrological_Model.ipynb)).
 The remainder was developed by Leah Jackson-Blake and forms part of her PhD thesis.
 The work was funded by the RESAS, the Rural and Environment Science and Analytical Services Division of the Scottish Government.

-Please report any bugs or errors by submitting a pull request, or by email to ljb at niva.no
+Please report any bugs or errors either by [submitting a pull request via GitHub](https://github.com/LeahJB/SimplyP/pulls) or by emailing Leah Jackson-Blake (<ljb@niva.no>).

 ## Running the model

-A static version of the model can be viewed with [nbviewer](http://nbviewer.ipython.org/).
-However, to run the model it needs to be downloaded.
-The following steps should get you started on Windows:
+A simple example illustrating how the model can be used is [here](http://nbviewer.jupyter.org/github/LeahJB/SimplyP/blob/Hydrology_Model/SimplyP_v0-1A.ipynb).
+To install the model and run the example, follow these steps:

-1. If you don't have an up-to-date IPython installation, a good option is [WinPython](http://winpython.sourceforge.net/), which is a comprehensive and portable Python distribution that won't interfere with anything else on your system.
-Model development was carried out using Python 2.7.<br>
+1. If you don't have an up-to-date Python installation, a good option is the [Anaconda Python distribution](https://www.anaconda.com/download/), which includes all the dependencies required by SimplyP.
+Model development was carried out using Python 2.7

-2. Once WinPython is installed, click on the download icon at the top right of the screen, to save the model and some example files to your computer.<br>

-3. On your computer, open the folder containing your WinPython installation and double click on the **WinPython Command Prompt** to open it (not the normal Windows Command Prompt).<br>

-4. Within the WinPython command window, **Change directories** to wherever you saved the folder containing the model.
-This is done using normal command line syntax (e.g. cd C:\Working\NewModelFolder).
-Then type `ipython notebook` at the command prompt.
-Your browser should open to display the IPython dashboard and you'll see a link to the notebook you just downloaded. **Do not close the WinPython Command Prompt**.<br>

-5. Click on the SimplyP.ipynb file to open the notebook containing the model.<br>
+2. Download the [SimplyP repository](https://github.com/LeahJB/SimplyP) and unzip it to a location on your system

+3. Open the Anaconda command prompt, chnage directories to the 'SimplyP' folder (the one containing 'setup.py') and run

+        python setup.py install

+4. From the same directory in the Anaconda command prompt, run

+        jupyter notebook

+   then click the link to open 'SimplyP_v0-1A.ipynb'.
+You should now be able to work through the notebook, running the code cells interactively.

-6. When you have finished running the model and looking at any results in the browser, click 'File > Close and Halt'.
-The browser can then be closed.
-In the WinPython Command Prompt Window type 'Ctrl C' to shut down any Python kernels which may still be open, and then close this too.
+5. When you have finished working with the model, click 'File > Close and Halt' (remember to save any changes first, if desired), then close the browser tab.
+In the Anaconds command prompt, type 'Ctrl C' to shut down any Python kernels which may still be active, and then close this too.

-Further instructions for running the model are provided at the top of the notebook containing the model